liftoff/GateOne/gateone/docs/source/Developer/embedding.rst

         The username or userPrincipalName (aka UPN) of the user you wish to preauthenticate.

     timestamp
-        A JavaScript-style timestamp:  13 characters representing the amount of seconds since the epoch (January 1, 1970)
+        A JavaScript-style timestamp:  13 digits representing the amount of milliseconds since the epoch (January 1, 1970)

     signature
         A valid `HMAC <http://en.wikipedia.org/wiki/Hash-based_message_authentication_code>`_ signature that is generated from the api_key, upn, and timestamp (in that order).